jankidepala/Typescript-deep-dive/README.md

 t = [1, 6, 16, 8, 9, 9, 7]

 sort() =  //[ 1, 16, 6, 7, 8, 9, 9 ]
+//SOME - The some() method tests whether at least one element in the array passes the test implemented by the provided function.

 ---------------------------------------------
 LINEAR SEARCH - unsorted data